Growing Tips

 Cobra Plants (Darlingtonia californica) Growing Tips

-Dormancy: All Darlingtonia require a winter dormancy starting in October and ending in February.
+Dormancy: All Darlingtonia require a winter dormancy.
 Many of the pitchers will turn brown and die back during this time.
-Leave them outdoors in full sun, sitting in distilled water during this period.
-If you live in an area that snows; over winter them indoors on a sunny windowsill in an unheated room or garage.
+Leave them outdoors in full sun, sitting in distilled water during this period if you live in an area that snows over winter, or indoors on a sunny windowsill in an unheated room or garage.
 Still sitting in full sun and distilled water.
+Or mulch them in heavily outside with four inches of mulch on the top and sides of the pot.
+Darlingtonia would normally be covered in light to heavy snowpack where they grow natively, as such they do not begin to break dormant and actively grow until the snowpack would melt, which is usually May or June.

-DarlingtoniaSoil: The best mix for Cobra plants is three parts New Zealand long-fibered sphagnum moss to one part pumice or lava rock.
-Another good mix is two parts lava rock, and or pumice to one part peat.
-Basically the mix should be airy and the rock ingredients will help cool the roots.
+DarlingtoniaSoil and Repotting: There are many good mixes for Cobra plants.
+You can use three parts New Zealand long-fibered sphagnum moss to one part pumice or lava rock.
+Or two parts lava rock and or pumice to one part peat.
+The mix should be airy, and the inert ingredients will help cool the roots.
 Live sphagnum makes an ideal media as well.
+Do not repot plants when you receive them from us, as they do not need to be repotted, and it will cause shock.
+Repot every three years in the winter when the plants are dormant.

 Read more